 Learn how OpenWebAnalytics and Prisme Analytics differ in their key features, development activity, technology stack and community adoption, so you can decide which of these web analytics is best for you.

 OpenWebAnalytics appears to have several advantages over Prisme Analytics, particularly in popularity, activity and maturity.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

-OpenWebAnalytics significantly outpaces Prisme Analytics in community adoption with 2,677 stars compared to 126 stars on GitHub.
-This 21.2x difference suggests OpenWebAnalytics has a much larger and more active community.
-In terms of developer contributions, OpenWebAnalytics has 487 forks, indicating moderate developer engagement.
+OpenWebAnalytics significantly outpaces Prisme Analytics in community adoption with 2,684 stars compared to 129 stars on GitHub.
+This 20.8x difference suggests OpenWebAnalytics has a much larger and more active community.
+In terms of developer contributions, OpenWebAnalytics has 489 forks, indicating moderate developer engagement.

-OpenWebAnalytics shows more recent development activity with its last commit 5 days ago, while Prisme Analytics was last updated 5 months ago.
+OpenWebAnalytics shows more recent development activity with its last commit 3 hours ago, while Prisme Analytics was last updated 6 months ago.
 This suggests OpenWebAnalytics is being more actively maintained.

 Both tools share common technology foundations, being built with JavaScript, CSS.
 However, they differ in their additional technology choices: OpenWebAnalytics uses PHP while Prisme Analytics leverages Bash, Typescript, JSX, Golang.